-A native integration in m3ter is one that you can set up yourself directly in the Console.
-In the Integrations section you can define native integrations to control how Bills generated in m3ter are sent outbound to these 3rd-party systems:
+A Native Integration in m3ter is one that you can set up yourself directly in the Console.
+In the Integrations section you can define Native Integrations to control how Bills generated in m3ter are sent out to external systems:

 Stripe